Seversonic/megaCMD-docker/README.md

 >*Note: that the file must use unix EOL (LF, not CR LF)*

-Each line represents a folder on the container and its location in Mega, separated by a space.
-Filepaths with spaces are not supported at this time.
+Each line represents a folder on the container and its location in Mega, separated by a comma.
+Filepaths with spaces are untested at this time.

 Example:
-> /mnt/documents /documents
+> /mnt/documents,/documents
 >
-> /mnt/pictures /media/pictures
+> /mnt/pictures,/media/pictures

 ## Exclusions
 Files, and file patterns can be excludes from syncs by editing the ```excludes``` file in the ```/megacmd/config``` folder.
 This file should be mounted outside the container.